-Funded and supported by the World Bank's International Development Association (IDA), ESPECRP aims to provide nutrition-sensitive cash transfers, temporary employment and increased access to basic services and economic opportunities to food-insecure populations affected by COVID-19, Yemen's conflict and climate-related shocks, as well as to strengthen the capacity of national service delivery institutions.
+Funded and supported by the World Bank's International Development Association (IDA), ESPECRP Parent Fund (PF) and additional financing both AF and AF2, to provide nutrition-sensitive cash transfers, temporary employment and increased access to basic services and economic opportunities to food-insecure populations affected by COVID-19, Yemen's conflict and climate-related shocks, as well as to strengthen the capacity of national service delivery institutions.
 UNDP is the recipient agency1 for the IDA Grant, while activities are implemented by the Social Fund for Development (SFD), the Public Works Project (PWP) and the Small and Micro Enterprise Promotion Services (SMEPS).
 The project's Theory of Change assumes that if income-generation and livelihoods opportunities are increased for vulnerable households (including IDPs), with essential service delivery restored and key local businesses revived, Yemeni households and communities will be able to better cope with the impact of the current crisis and be strong drivers of the resilience-building and recovery efforts.